Mangalore bajji

 Golibaje (in Tulu) or Mangalore bajji (in Kannada) is an Indian fried food made from various flours and curd.
 Other names for the dish include Mangalore baje.
-This is widely famous in Andhra Pradesh and Telangana as Mysore bonda/bajji.

 Ingredients

 The main ingredients used to make Mangalore bajji include maida, curd, gram flour, rice flour, chopped onion, coriander leaves, coconut, jeera, green chillies, curry leaves, and salt.
-The ingredients are thoroughly mixed to form a hard batter, then shaped into a small ball and deep fried, preferably in coconut oil.
+The ingredients are thoroughly mixed to form a hard batter, then shaped into a small ball and deep-fried, preferably in coconut oil.
 It is often served with chutney.